kedacore/keda-docs/content/scalers/apache-kafka-topic.md

 **Credential based authentication:**

 - `authMode` Kafka sasl auth mode.
 Optional.
 The default value is none.
-For now, it must be one of none, sasl_plaintext, sasl_scram_sha256, sasl_scram_sha512.
+For now, it must be one of none, sasl_plaintext, sasl_ssl, sasl_scram_sha256, sasl_scram_sha512.
 - `username` Optional.
 If authmode is not none, this is required.
 - `password` Optional.If authmode is not none, this is required.
+- `ca` Certificate authority file for TLS client authentication.
+Optional.
+If authmode is sasl_ssl, this is required.
+- `cert` Certificate for client authentication.
+Optional.
+If authmode is sasl_ssl, this is required.
+- `key` Key for client authentication.
+Optional.
+If authmode is sasl_ssl, this is required.

 ### Example